JumboCode/TUTV/README.md

  3. Install React dependencies. `cd client` and then, `yarn install`.
 If you don't have `yarn`, figure out how to install it!
 Feel free to ask questions about preferred methods, etc.

+ 4. You need a `.env` file in the project root for the server to work properly.
+Reach out to me about the content of this file.

 ## Starting Local Development
  1. In the project root, start your [virtual